bbauska/UofM-AdvStyling/readme.md

   style="width:40%"
   alt="." />
 </p>
-But when I\'ve come off
+But when I&apos;ve come off
 just a little bit, you can see that all those visual representations are actually based on very plain, very unstyled little documents.
-That\'s what we\'re going to talk about today.
+That&apos;s what we&apos;re going to talk about today.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60v. decide on major content (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">